Welcome To The Encinitas/Leucadia Train Horn Quiet Zone Initiative!

 City council discussed the Quiet Zone options March 14, 2018.

-City council has already approved the Chesterfield Quiet Zone, however up until a few months ago the old Encinitas/Leucadia Quiet Zone has stalled out.
+City council has already approved the Chesterfield Quiet Zone, however up until a year ago the old Encinitas/Leucadia Quiet Zone has stalled out.
 Now we’re getting it going again.
 Join us and let City Council know that we want the Quiet Zone!

 Chesterfield Quiet Zone Approved By City Council August 19, 2019